PotatoPopcorn/LibPlankLight/README.md

 sudo rmmod usbserial
 ```

 ## Notes
-(1): Tested with Mk2, should work with Mk1 but hasn't been officially tested.
+(1): Tested with Mk2, should work with Mk1 but hasn't been tested.
 Currently only universe 1 is supported.
 Support for both universes will be added soon